jcornford/jcornford.github.io/_posts/2017-01-02-lines of best fit.md

 layout: post
 title: Lines of best fit!
 subtitle: Plotting lines of best-fit using python
+author: Jonathan Cornford
 ---
+In this post we are going to through fitting a line of best fit using python.
+If you just want the python code, feel free to just read the first section.

-<span style="color:red"> Warning: This post assumes you didn't do much maths at university/college (specifically least squares fitting), or that you were drunk and forgot!
+<span style="color:red"> Note: This post assumes you didn't do much maths at university/college (specifically least squares fitting), or that you were drunk and forgot!
 It serves as a starter for future, more challenging posts!</span>

 Fitting a line of best-fit **is an example of Machine Learning**.
-It is also considered by many to be a basic thing that you can just "do" when plotting data - a problem to be laid firmly at Excel's feet.
-It's not basic or simple, and shouldn't be considered so.
+It is also considered by many to be a basic thing that you can just "do" when plotting data - a problem that maybe should be laid firmly at Excel's feet.
+It's really not that basic or simple, and shouldn't be considered so.

 That said, this first post has two basic aims: